thosgood/this-weeks-finds/markdown/101-150/week128.md

 This week I'd like to catch you up on the latest developments in quantum gravity.
 First, a book that everyone can enjoy:

-1) John Archibald Wheeler and Kenneth Ford, Geons, Black Holes, and Quantum Foam: A Life in Physics, Norton, New York, 1998.
+1) John Archibald Wheeler and Kenneth Ford, _Geons, Black Holes, and Quantum Foam: A Life in Physics_, Norton, New York, 1998.

 This is John Wheeler's autobiography.
 If Wheeler's only contribution to physics was being Bohr's student and Feynman's thesis advisor, that